Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Mathematical Reformulation of Problem A

 \subsection{Solving the \emph{Step 1}, i.e., nonlinear fixed boundary value problem $(\mathbf{FP})$}

-In order to solve $(\mathbf{FP})$, we will formulate an iteration scheme to deal with it.
-We first construct a sequence of approximate solutions by linearizing the problem $(\mathbf{FP})$ \emph{partially} near the background state, and then show its convergence to a unique limit which satisfies the problem $(\mathbf{FP})$.
+In order to solve $(\mathbf{FP})$, we will formulate an iteration scheme.
+We first construct a sequence of approximate solutions by linearizing the problem $(\mathbf{FP})$ \emph{partially} near the background state $\tilde{\underline{U}}$, and then show its convergence to a unique limit that satisfies the problem $(\mathbf{FP})$.

-\emph{Step\ 1.1.}\ The linearized problem which is a boundary value problem for elliptic-hyperbolic mixed-type equations will be solved in $\tilde{\Omega}^{(\rm e)}$ and $\tilde{\Omega}^{(\rm h)}$ at the same time (see Fig. \ref{fig3.4}).
+\emph{Step\ 1.1.}\ The linearized problem that is a boundary value problem for elliptic-hyperbolic mixed-type equations will be solved { first in $\tilde{\Omega}^{(\rm e)}$ and then in $\tilde{\Omega}^{(\rm h)}$ together} (see Fig. \ref{fig3.4}).
 To do this, we define the iteration set as

-for some $0<\epsilon<1$.
+for some $0<{\epsilon_{I}}<1$.

-For any given $(\varphi^{(\rm n-1)}, z^{(\rm n-1)})\in\mathscr{K}_{\epsilon}$, the linearized boundary value problem of $(\mathbf{FP})$ is
+For any given $(\varphi^{(\rm n-1)}, z^{(\rm n-1)})\in\mathscr{K}_{2{\epsilon_{I}}}$, the linearized boundary value problem of $(\mathbf{FP})$ is